 Mike is an AMGA certified ski mountaineering Guide and an aspiring AMGA alpine guide.
 He manages the K2 Telemark and Backcountry program and has starred in numerous ski films.
 Mike is a former mogul specialist on the US freestyle Ski Team.

 Rinaldo is a UIAGM certified Swiss mountain guide and guides in the Alps, Canada and the US in all facets of mountaineering.
 He currently lives in Grindelwald at the base of the Eiger Nord Wand.
-In the winter, he is a heli-ski guide in Canada.

 Forest is a UIAGM Certified Mountain Guide based in Seattle.
 He grew up in Oregon where he began wandering in the mountains at a young age, and discovered mountaineering in Chamonix when he was 17 years old.
 Forest holds a BA in English and French and works full-time, year-round as a mountain guide.
 In his spare time he explores new ski traverses, ski descents, and alpine routes in the Cascade mountains.

 Chris left the US Navy in 1997 and traveled the ski-bum circuit for a few years before landing in Washington and pursuing a career as a mountain guide.
 He has traveled, climbed and skied around the world, including memorable trips to China, Mexico, New Zealand and Antarctica.
 He earned a BA from Western Washington University in Interdisciplinary Studies in 2007, and became a UIAGM Certified Mountain Guide in 2011.
 Chris now lives in Seattle and guides rock, alpine, and ski mountaineering, year-round.